 Method

 1. Season the chopped and prepared mushrooms with salt and pepper.
-Add ¼ cup oil to a large heavy pot and set over medium-high heat.
-Work in batches to cook the mushrooms, stirring it occasionally until golden browned, 10–15 minutes.
+Add ¼ cup oil to a large heavy pot and set over medium- high heat.
+Work in small batches to cook the mushrooms, stirring it occasionally until deeply golden brown, 10–15 minutes.
 Transfer mushrooms to a large plate to cool.

-2. Drain all but 2 Tbsp. fat from the pot.
-Reduce heat to medium, and add onion, carrot, celery and garlic, stirring occasionally until golden brown, 8–10 minutes.
+2. Reduce heat to medium, and add onion, carrots, celery and garlic, stirring occasionally until golden brown, 8–10 minutes.

 3. Add tomato paste and stir constantly, for 3 minutes.